 There are mainly three types of Roofing Materials commonly used for flat roofs.

 The three types of roofing materials are EPDM Rubber, TPO Vinyl, and Modified Bitumen Torch Down.
-These materials classify as “single ply” roofing membranes.
+These materials classified as “single ply” roofing membranes.
 Every roofing system has its pro’s and cons and techniques of installation.

 Modified BitumenTorch Down is by far the most durable roofing material.
 Once a single ply torch down is coupled with a second layer Modified Bitumen Membrane, it becomes a Two Ply System that surpasses the quality and standards of all other roofing systems.